Dedicated IP addresses

 To request dedicated IP addresses, open a support ticket, specifying the number of requested IP addresses and the number of concurrent tests you want to run.
 Each test requires a dedicated IP for each run time component.
 If you intend to run three concurrent tests, you should request three dedicated IPs for the runtime control components.

 Note: By default, LRC provisions runtime control components for tests with OPLGs in the AWS N. Virginia region.
 This means that dedicated IPs are also allocated from this region.
 In the event of an AWS incident that may impact LRC operations from the N. Virginia region, the default region may temporarily be changed to AWS Oregon.
 You can request additional dedicated IPs for AWS Oregon to ensure service is not impacted should such an incident occur.

 Once dedicated IPs are allocated for runtime control components, you have the option of using a dedicated sub-domain of LRC runtime control components, specifically for your tenant.
 This enables you to open your firewall or proxy to any control component address included in the dedicated sub-domain, eliminating the need to configure and maintain specific IP addresses.

 The sub-domain format is *.t-<your tenantId>.loadrunner-cloud.com.
 Below is an example of a typical control component address:

 To enable this option for your tenant, open a support ticket.

 You can view a list of IPs that were dedicated for your cloud-based load generator or LoadRunner Cloud control components.

 To view the list of dedicated IPs:

-- In the right corner of the LoadRunner Cloud window, expand the user dropdown and select Dedicated IPs.
-If your IPs are due to expire soon, there will be an indication in the menu adjacent to Dedicated IPs.
+- In the top navigation menu in the banner, click the Settings icon and then select Dedicated IPs.
+If your IPs are due to expire soon, there is an indication in the menu adjacent to Dedicated IPs.